Accommodations for Dyslexic Students

 - Be sure parents have a way to double check what the homework assignment is.

 - Provide an extra set of textbooks for home.
-Some students have chiropractic problems from carrying too many books back and forth to school.

 - Collect homework in a consistent manner.